leswright1977/PySpectrometer/README.md

 ***Note: Filenames have colons in them.
 Unix like OS's e.g. Linux have no issue, but you will find that you have to rename these if you want to import to Windows!***

 ***TODO***
-Add in a 3 wavelength Calibration functionality to conteract any nonlinearity caused by misalignment of the camera and 'scope.
+Add in a 3 wavelength Calibration functionality to counteract any nonlinearity caused by misalignment of the camera and 'scope.
 Non Linearity can be solved by rotating the camera on its axis, but it would be nice to just fire and forget.